When the economy slows down, businesses need to adapt from the ‘business-as-usual’ model and try something different.

 3. Protect your assets

 Another way to cement business resilience is by protecting your assets, such as your intellectual property (IP), inventory, cash, and customers.
 This will help your business to continue to operate should an economic downturn hit.

 Exactly how you protect your assets depends on your individual business.
-For example, for a company producing goods, keeping accurate inventory data is essential, and automation can help you to manage and be aware of any changes.
+For example, for a company producing goods, keeping accurate inventory data is essential, and automation can help you manage and be aware of any changes.

 It’s also important to ensure your customers aren’t under too much pressure.
 If sales are dropping, you may want to anticipate and temporarily slow your customers’ order rates.
-This will avoid them from overstocking, ease their cash flow, and, at worst, avoid bad debt.
+This will prevent them from overstocking, ease their cash flow, and, at worst, avoid bad debt.
 What you lose in short-term revenue, you’ll gain in goodwill and loyalty in the long term.

 4. Communicate regularly

 When it comes to building business resilience, communication is critical.
 Strength and resilience begin with regular communications and robust internal communications.

 As explained earlier, there should be a culture of open conversations and dialogue throughout your company.
 That may include regular meetings or one-on-one conversations, for example.

 It’s also essential to plan for the future as you may need to adjust your ‘business-as-usual’ operations in the face of an economic downturn.
 If that’s the case, prioritizing strong communication and regular updates is critical – keep your sales teams updated on new strategies and dedicate time and effort to avoid internal disruptions.